-- 1. The appliance should be checked visually for obvious - 2.
-After removing the jacket on the boiler there are two - 3.
+- 1. The appliance should be checked visually for obvious defects. - 2.
+After removing the jacket on the boiler there are two test point, one for flue gas and the other for air. - 3.
 Open the air and flue gas test points; - 4.
 Introduce the probes as far as the retainer; - 5.
 Turn on the hot water tap; - 6.
 Turn the domestic hot water stat to maximum; - 7.
-Allow the boiler to reach thermal equilibrium (10 15) - 8.
-Take reading; - The CO/CO2 ratio should be 0.0040 or below.
-If the must be carried out and the cause remedied. - Following a full strip down service and after reach 0.008 or below.

-N.B.: To ensure correct readings the boiler must have boiler before thermal equilibrium has been attained v
+Allow the boiler to reach thermal equilibrium (10 15 min.); - Take reading; - 9.
+The CO/CO2 ratio should be 0.0040 or below.
+If the reading is above this then a full strip down service must be carried out and the cause remedied. - 10.
+Following a full strip down service and after reaching thermal equilibrium the permissible reading is 0.008 or below. - N.B.: To ensure correct readings the boiler must have reached normal operating temperature.
+Testing the boiler before thermal equilibrium has been attained will give incorrect readings.